TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/custom-components.md

 Generally, it will be best to define your own function.
 Further standard filters may be added in future releases of UIBUILDER.
 Until then, a list of standard filters included in the uibuilder is provided [lower-down](#useful-filter-functions).

 > [!NOTE]
-> If having problems getting your filter functions recognised, try adding them earlier in the HTML, for example, defining the `lang` filter:
+> If having problems getting your filter functions recognised, try adding them earlier in the HTML.
+>
+> Notably, **before** the uibuilder client library is loaded.
+>
+> For example, defining the `lang` filter:
 > ```html
   <!-- #region Supporting Scripts.
 These MUST be in the right order.
 Note no leading / -->
   <script>